 Remember, you get more of what you focus on.
 By focusing on how much you appreciate your employees and co-workers, they will be more committed to performing in a way that lives up to your appreciation.

 Here is the link for O’Donnell’s full article:

 OR search for: “Do This 1 Thing Every Friday to Improve Employee Satisfaction” O’Donnell

-To schedule a FREE 20-minute phone consultation about how you can make your work environment less stressful, call 480-560-9452 or email Silver@SilverSpeaks.com
+To schedule a FREE 20-minute phone consultation about how to create a more positive work culture, call 480-560-9452 or email Silver@SilverSpeaks.com